 #1 Concentrate on River Fishing In the Summer

 I find that I do the majority of my summer smallmouth fishing in rivers and creeks, where these fish head to, to avoid warmer stiller waters.

 Muddy water is key for big fish.
 Although clear to slightly stained water can produce numbers, fooling big fishing in dark water is much easier.

 Slow down your presentation, fish want an easy meal.
 Slowly twitching a black streamer or leech is deadly..You will be surprised what you might run into.

 #4 Target Structure

-Fish structure or runoff (deep pools) especially when water temp is on the rise.
-Smallies tend to stay in the colder water and feed in the deeper runoffs
+Fish structure or runoff (deep pools) especially when the water temp is on the rise.
+Smallies tend to stay in the colder water and feed in the deeper runoffs.

 Big flies do NOT always mean big fish, small realistic patterns (crawfish, leeches, stoneflies, small bait fish) tend to get a bit more often.